Restaurants & OSHA Chemical Safety: What to Know

 - Respiratory harm.
 Chlorine and ammonia can cause respiratory, skin and eye irritation and death, especially if they are mixed together.

 To protect against chemical harm it is important to separate chemicals from food, equipment, utensils, linens, and single-use items.
-If chemicals are stored directly above or next to any of these items, they could spill onto the item and contaminate it.
+Do not spill overhead chemicals.

 - Provide personal protective equipment: OSHA requires all employers to provide to their employees PPE.
 In a restaurant setting this includes gloves, aprons, eye gear and more.